Appifo/HTML-CSS-JS-Sandbox/README.md

 # HTML-CSS-JS-Sandbox
-Learning HTML, CSS and Javascript by using sandbox
+Learning HTML, CSS and Javascript by using best practices.